Blue Collar Comedy Tour: Origin

-DVD
+Recordings

+The tour that featured these four "good ole boys" proved to be such a hit that they recorded a live album in November 2001 and the first DVD called Blue Collar Comedy Tour: The Movie in the spring of 2003.
+The movie underperformed at the box office, but gained high ratings when aired on Comedy Central.

 After the success of the tour, album and live DVD, the comedians recorded a second live DVD called Blue Collar Comedy Tour Rides Again and a series on The WB called Blue Collar TV.
 Ron White was on the second DVD, and although he was not a regular on the TV show, he did make guest appearances.
 A third Blue Collar movie was produced for Comedy Central titled Blue Collar Comedy Tour: One for the Road, which premiered on the channel in June 2006.
 Blue Collar Comedy Tour: One for The Road was released on DVD in June 2006.